josephWoodland/beer.com/README.md

 - What did the test subject remember after 5 seconds on the hero section of the creator page?

-        Beer.com is something to do wit earning more money from content.
+        Beer.com is something to do with earning more money from content.

 - How did the test subject remember how the service works?